senzing-garage/knowledge-base/proposals/SDKs-for-V4/canonical-names.md

 ### Handling WithInfo - Proposal 1

 1. Functions affected:
-   - G2_addRecordWithInfo
+   - Sz_addRecordWithInfo
-   - G2_deleteRecordWithInfo
+   - Sz_deleteRecordWithInfo
-   - G2_processWithInfo
+   - Sz_processWithInfo
-   - G2_reevaluateEntityWithInfo
+   - Sz_reevaluateEntityWithInfo
-   - G2_reevaluateRecordWithInfo
+   - Sz_reevaluateRecordWithInfo
-   - G2_replaceRecordWithInfo
+   - Sz_replaceRecordWithInfo
 1. Approach:
-   1. Function name becomes shortened to match the non-with-info name (e.g. `G2_addRecord()`).
+   1. Function name becomes shortened to match the non-with-info name (e.g. `Sz_addRecord()`).
    1. The `xx_withInfo()` function/method signature is not in the SDK.
    1. Function always returns JSON string.
    1. A final input parameter, say `resultFlags` (int64 used as a bit-mask), indicates the nature of the content returned in the JSON string.